DG REGIO’s consultation process on future Cohesion Policy

 STAKEHOLDER CONSULTATIONS AT EVENTS

-At the 9th EUSAIR Forum in Šibenik on 16 May 2024 a joint session was organised on the topic by EUSAIR and Interreg programmes IPA ADRION and Italy Croatia.
+At the 9th EUSAIR Forum in Šibenik on 16 May 2024 a joint session was organized on the topic by EUSAIR and Interreg programmes IPA ADRION and Italy Croatia.
 Joint summary report of the Session: Shaping Cohesion Post 2027”, can be found following the link Stakeholder consultation_Shaping Cohesion Post 2027 summary report.
 You can also explore the PPT presentation of the Session following the link: PPT_Stakeholder consultation_Shaping Cohesion Post 2027

 -